nmstate/kubernetes-nmstate/README.md

 `NodeNetworkState` objects are created per each node in the cluster and can be used to report available interfaces and network configuration.
-These objects are created by kubernetes-nmstate and should not be touched by a user.
+These objects are created by kubernetes-nmstate and must not be touched by a user.

 Example of `NodeNetworkState` listing network configuration of node01, the full object can be found at [Node Network State tutorial](docs/user-guide-state-reporting.md):